"My Voice"

 6. Apply Skin PrepTM and let it dry for 2-3 minutes.

 8. Bend your head backward and use one hand to stretch the skin around the stoma to smooth it as much as possible.
 Use the other hand to attach the housing (adhesive) for the HME at the best location to allow air flow and good attachment.
 Attempt to place it at the center of the stoma to achieve maximum opening.
 Press the ring firmly to the skin making sure it is glued also to any deep creases or seams in the skin.
 Thoroughly massage the housing to the skin.
+Insert an HME into the base plate and press hard on it for a few seconds to enhance gluing the baseplate.

 9. When using hands free HME wait for 25-30 minutes before speaking to allow the adhesive to “set”.